jdcrecur/swagger-chunk/README.md

 Usage: swagger-chunk [options]

 Options:
   -v, --version                         output the version number --init                                Inject a skeleton yml structure to the current directory named /src/...
-  -c, --clean_leaf               This will strip all trailing "," from all values -d, --destination_name [name]  Base name of the file eg "weather_api".
-The version number from the swagger file will be appended automatically unless instructed otherwise.
+  -i, --input [path]                    The relative path to the input file -c, --clean_leaf                      This will strip all trailing "," from all values -d, --destination_name [name]         Base name of the file eg "weather_api".
+The version number from the swagger file will be appended automatically unless instructed otherwise
   -D, --destination [path]              Path to the target eg "./build".
-If no destination directory is passed the output will be outputted in the terminal.
+If no destination directory is passed the output will be outputted in the terminal
-  -e, --extension [ext]          The output extension, defaults to the output format if not provided.
+  -e, --extension [ext]                 The output extension, defaults to the output format if not provided -h, --host_replacement [name]         (swagger2 specific only) A host name string to replace the one found in the source -o, --output_format [format]          The output format yaml, yml or json.
+If not provided it will assume the format of the input file
-  -h, --host_replacement [name]  (swagger2 specific only) A host name string to replace the one found in the source -i, --input [path]             The relative path to the input file -o, --output_format [format]   The output format yaml, yml or json.
-If not provided it will assume the format of the input file.
+  -m, --make_unique_operation_ids       // WARNING: modifies your files, check with git: Changes the value of all operationId to the camelCase pathname of the file minus the dir path then continues to the usual operation of bundling.
-  -V, --validate_off             Do not validate the swagger output -x, --exclude_version          Exclude the swagger version from the generated output file.
+  -M, --make_unique_operation_ids_only  Same as -m but will only inject the uniqueOperationIds into the yaml file and then stop
-  -h, --help                     output usage information
+  -V, --validate_off                    Do not validate the swagger output -x, --exclude_version                 Exclude the swagger version from the generated output file -h, --help                            output usage information

 ```